carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 ## Electromagnetic pulses

-Alfajiri's periodic stellar storms generate powerful electromagnetic pulses that propagate through the system at the speed of light.
+Alfajiri’s periodic stellar storms generate powerful electromagnetic pulses that propagate through the system at the speed of light.
 The gravitational fields of each planet largely protect creatures and systems on the surface, but anything in space is vulnerable to interference.
 When an EMP hits, any electronic system, including drones, robots, ships, and communications systems are rendered non-functional for `1d4` minutes.

 ## Gravity waves

-Ships traveling at relativistic speeds occasionally leave a wake in the fabric of space time.
+Ships traveling at relativistic speeds occasionally leave a wake in the fabric of spacetime.
 An unexpected gravity wave can cause severe turbulence on board a ship.
-If caught unaware, the occupants of a ship hitting a gravity wave take `1d4 damage` from being jostled around.
+If caught unaware, the occupants of a ship hitting a gravity wave must make a `DEX save` or lose `1d4 STR` from being jostled around.

 ## Hull breech

 When your ship reaches `0 BP`, the next instance of breech damage destroys it.
 Destruction doesn't necessarily mean a spectacular explosion, however.
 It most commonly means a hull breech, in which all of the air onboard quickly and violently escapes.
-If you are near your vacuum suit when a hull breech occurs, you can make a `STR save` to get inside it before you pass out from a lack of oxygen and your blood begins to boil from a lack of air pressure.
+If you are near your vacuum suit when a hull breech occurs, you can make a `DEX save` to get inside it before you pass out from a lack of oxygen and your blood begins to boil from a lack of air pressure.

 ## Quantum foam

-The barrier between hyperspace and physical space can be temporarily torn open when a ship uses its jump drive, letting a mixture of uncollapsed wave particles leak into our world.
+The barrier between hyperspace and the physical universe can be temporarily torn open when a ship uses its jump drive, letting a mixture of uncollapsed wave particles leak into our world.
 A patch of quantum foam is undetectable until you're in the middle of it, at which point your senses are overwhelmed by the improbability of hyperspace.
-Any living creature not in cryosleep takes `1d4 stress`.
+Any living creature not in cryosleep must make a `CTRL save` or lose `1d4 CTRL`.

 ## Space junk